codescientist703/portfolio-blog/content/posts/2023-03-03-19-51_learn-python-beginner.md

 ### Machine Learning

 * A customer service chatbot.
-* An algorithm to analyze the sentiment of the user.</li><li>A music genre classification algorithm.
+* An algorithm to analyze the sentiment of the user.
+* A music genre classification algorithm.
 * An algorithm to summarise news articles.

 ### Game Development